murcje/GES-2-DJI/README.md

 # GES-2-DJI
 Convert Google Earth Studio camera animations to DJI waypointsfile

 Fly a camera around a location in GES and duplicate that flight in the real world using a DJI drone.
+Get info on total flight distance and estimated flight time.

 *This is all expiremental work and I take no responsibility if any damages or harm occur by using this script.*

-For planning of flight plans for drone survey or capturing imagery for photogrammetry or 3DGS it can be useful to visualize the flight path.
+For planning of flight plans for drone survey or capturing imagery for photogrammetry or 3DGS it can be useful to pre-visualize the flight path.
 With this script you can convert GES .json fils to a DJI waypoints file.

 At the moment, it is mainly intended for orbital flight plans.
 Usually you would fly multiple orbits at different altitudes.
-Conversion from eular rotation to DJI heading and pitch is not yet working so these need to be set manually before conversion.
+Conversion from GES eular rotations to DJI heading and pitch is not yet working so these need to be set manually before conversion.
 Instructions below.

 SINGLE ORBIT WORKFLOW: